theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/hypostasis-of-the-archons/text/index.md

   license: "Educational / Spiritual Use Only"
   date: "c.
 3rd century CE"

+# === Local Navigation (Codex II) ===
 seriesNav:
   - title: "Apocryphon of John"
-    desc: "Revelation granted to John by the Living Christ — unveiling Sophia’s fall, the false god Yaldabaoth, and the divine spark hidden within humanity."
+    desc: "The revelation of Sophia’s fall, the false creator Yaldabaoth, and the hidden divine spark within humanity."
     url: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/apocryphon-of-john/text/"

   - title: "Gospel of Thomas"
-    desc: "Sayings of the Living Jesus — the hidden wisdom of self-knowledge and remembrance."
+    desc: "One hundred and fourteen sayings of the Living Jesus — the path of inner sight and remembrance."
     url: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-thomas/text/"

   - title: "Gospel of Philip"
-    desc: "Teachings on unity, illusion, and the bridal chamber — unveiling mystical sacrament and the reunion of the soul with the Light."
+    desc: "Teachings on unity, illusion, and the bridal chamber — the mystical reunion of the divided soul."
     url: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-philip/text/"

   - title: "On the Origin of the World"
-    desc: "A cosmic retelling of creation, exposing the powers that shaped matter and the Light that redeems it."
+    desc: "A cosmic retelling of creation and the powers that shaped matter — and the Light that redeems it."
     url: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/on-the-origin-of-the-world/text/"

 lensEnabled: true